DisnakeDev/guide/docs/300-popular-topics/302-embeds.md

 You might have seen some special messages on Discord (often sent by bots/webhooks), that have a colored border, embedded images, text fields and other properties.
 These elements are referred to as **Embeds**, and this section will cover how you can create and send one with your bot.
 This is done with the [`disnake.Embed()`]({{ disnakedocs }}/api.html?highlight=embed#embed)

 This section will extensively cover the attributes and methods used with embeds.
-Thus, we recomment
+Thus, we recommend skipping to your desired topic via the table of contents.

 ## Embed preview